 Section 4 The executive director is authorized to make staff appointments or terminations subject to Board confirmation.

 Section 5 The executive director shall submit a monthly report to the Board on the status of the Library.

 Section 1 The Board shall, at the annual meeting, designate a fiscal officer, who shall be treasurer of all Library funds.
 A bond, in an amount approved by the Board, shall be executed for the faithful performance of the fiscal officer’s official duties.

 Section 2 The fiscal officer shall be responsible for the supervision of all Library funds, shall sign all warrants and checks (along with the president), and shall perform such other duties as are required by law.

 Section 3 The fiscal officer shall take care at all times that appropriations in the various funds are not exceeded.

 Section 4 Monthly and annual reports shall be submitted to the Board on the financial condition of the Library.

-Section 5 A Deputy Fiscal Officer shall also be named at the annual meeting and shall be bonded.
-In the absence of the Fiscal Officer, the Deputy Director is authorized to perform the Fiscal Officer’s duties.
+Section 5 A deputy fiscal officer shall also be named at the annual meeting and shall be bonded.
+In the absence of the fiscal officer, the director of Operations is authorized to perform the fiscal officer’s duties.